 The Cinnamon Red hotel offers excellent value for the money.
 This modern hotel is centrally located close to Galle Face Green.
 The hotels standout feature is its large rooftop pool and bar.
 Perfect for relaxing after a day sightseeing around Colombo.
 Rooms are large, comfortable and come with free wifi.
 Breakfast is good.
 Be aware that there is no room service.

 We used the Lonely Planet`s Sri Lanka travel guide on our trip, which we love.
 You can get that and other great books by clicking on the pictures below:

 PIN IT FOR LATER!

-Hoover over the picture below and press the green PIN IT button:
+Hover over the picture below and press the red Save button:

 Would you like to see the capital Colombo, or would you skip it and head right to the beach?
 Which of these 10 things would you like to see?
-We´d love to hear your answer to these questions in the comment area below!
+We´d love to hear from you in the comment area below!
 If you like this blog post and find it useful, please share and like it on social media!
 Thank you so much! 🙂